jamesob/jamesob.github.io/_posts/2011-05-13-tethering.md

 ---
-title: Tether your droid to Arch
+title: Tether your droid to Arch Linux
 layout: post
 ---

-Before Mike and I head out on our adventure on Wednesday, I wanted to get Droid tethering working so that we could blog about our horrific road-side deaths as they were happening (I am a progeny of web2.0, after all).
+Before Mike and I head out on our adventure on Wednesday, I wanted to get Droid tethering working so that we can blog about our horrific road-side deaths as they happen (I am a progeny of web2.0, after all).

 The process only took an afternoon and was surprising straightforward.
 Here are the steps I followed.